Indiana Health Administration Degree Programs

 Healthcare institutions in Indiana are responsible for the medical needs of millions of citizens, including those who live in busy urban areas like Indianapolis and those who are only served by small rural facilities.
 Because of this, it is clear that strong management is the key to healthcare success in Indiana.
 If you pursue a healthcare administration degree, you may learn skills that are applicable to jobs at clinics, healthcare agencies, and insurance companies.

 If you decide to start your career in Indiana, you may be rewarded with a strong job outlook.
-O*Net anticipates a 21% increase in demand for medical managers by 2022.
-Medical managers in Indiana bring in an average salary of $79,100 per year (O*Net, 2014).
+O*Net anticipates a 17% increase in demand for medical managers by 2028.
+Medical managers in Indiana bring in a median salary of $90,660 per year (O*Net, 2018).

 2020 Medical and Health Services Manager Estimated Job Openings